Khomchan/grout_mapping/README.md

 ### Web application style

 For a full web application, you can visit <a href="http://www.tunnelingly.com/" target="_blank">Tunnelingly</a>.
 On the website, you don't need to run any code to build the tunnel model.
-Just download .xlsx file then save it into .csv file, upload .csv file to the website.
+Just download .xlsx file from <a href="http://www.tunnelingly.com/build" target="_blank">Build page</a> then save it into .csv file, upload .csv file to the website.
 The website will generate a model itself.

 This is a <a href="http://www.tunnelingly.com/guide">Guide</a> for the data structure on web application.